pinglab-utils/APIcard/docs/index.md

 ## A Sample API Card

 Following is a sample API card prepared by instructors on Uniprot API.
-We encourage students to follow the similar pattern and add more information (e.g., cheat sheet, citations, supporting papers) if needed and available.
+To create your own API Card, please follow the similar pattern below with additional information (e.g., cheat sheet, citations, supporting papers) if applicable.

 -----------